worthyag/SixLove/draftReport.md

 In addition to using the `@login_required` decorator, **code snippet 7** demonstrates how I further filter information based on the user who sent the request.
-This is to make sure that users can also see tennis sessions associated with their account. **Code snippet 8**, displays some of the other views within the `tennis` app (the success and learn views are not displayed).
+This is to make sure that users can only see tennis sessions associated with their account. **Code snippet 8**, displays some of the other views within the `tennis` app (the success and learn views are not displayed).

 ```python
 @login_required